 From there, click the plus icon and search for the Navigation Menu widget and it into your footer area.
 And in the dropdown menu, choose the footer menu you just made and click Save.

 Now you can visit your website and see how your custom footer links look.

-2. Remove the ‘Powered by WordPress’ Text from Your Footer
+Method 2.
+Removing the ‘Powered by WordPress’ Footer Text

-When you first install WordPress, your site may often show a ‘Powered by WordPress’ link in the footer at the bottom of each page.
+When you first install WordPress, your site may often show a ‘Powered by WordPress’ footer credit link at the bottom of each page.
 The problem is, this isn’t a footer widget, so it isn’t easy to figure out how to change it without help from WordPress experts.

-Many WordPress themes alter this line of text to promote their theme like the one below.
+Many WordPress themes alter this line of text in your site’s footer to promote their theme like the one below.

-They also often include the option to edit it with your own text in the WordPress theme customizer (also known as the theme editor).
+They also often include the option to edit it with your own text in the WordPress theme customizer (also known as the theme editor or WordPress customizer).

 Just head to Appearance » Customize from your WordPress dashboard and scroll through the list until you find a heading called Footer.